 Climate is likely the final arbiter of decline rather than stand-replacing fire disturbance in the case of long-term pitch pine livelihood.
 Recent climate change models anticipate negative impact on future vegetative status at Mt.
-Desert Island (Fernandez et al 2015) but these do not specifically address the vicissitudes of pitch pine nor the extent to which plasticity (Day et al 2014) is shaping tendency towards persistence capacity or recovery capacity.
+Desert Island (Fernandez et al 2015) but these do not specifically address the adaptability of pitch pine nor the extent to which plasticity (Day et al 2014) is shaping tendency towards persistence capacity or recovery capacity.
 What has been clear for at least two decades is the effect of global climate change on ecophysiology traits.
-Day, Greenwood and White (2001) found an uptick in annual temperatures signaled increased leaf-air vapor pressure deficits which negatively impacted pitch pine stomata response and limited gas exchange.
+Day, Greenwood and White (2001) found that an uptick in annual temperatures signaled increased leaf-air vapor pressure deficits, which negatively impacted pitch pine stomata response and limited gas exchange.
 In a related report, scientists found warming trends (Kunkel et al 2013) increased pitch pine difficulties in reproduction (Ledig Smouse and Hom 2015).
-This includes weather-related effects such as episodic drought, harsh winds and salt spray (Schmitt 2015; Fernandez et al 2015) as well as conditions that increased cold intolerance (Berang and Steiner 1985).
-Increases in annual winter temperatures (Lesk et al 2017) coupled with an absence of fire cause concern about a quite different disturbance—potential invasion within the next decade of an herbivore, Southern pine beetle (Dendroctonus frontalis Zimmer or ‘SPB’).
-Although deer browse and rodent damage (Ledig et al 2013) historically impeded tree survival in pine barrens, SPB has already paid a deadly visit to Long Island NY (Dodds et al 2018).
-Unless its progress is deterred by other insect predators like double checkered clerid (Thanasimus dubius) (Coulson and Klepzig 2011), it is possible that pitch pines along with understory plants, butterflies and moth members of the Acadia ecosystem will suffer the same fate experienced in more southerly locations (Lesk et al 2017).
-According to several authors (Day et al 2005; Lee et al 2019) warming climate impacts the suitability of habitat; pitch pine tendencies to consolidate, regenerate or migrate may be in jeopardy.
-These effects are likely to eventually limit aspects of persistence capacity such as niche expansion, if they have not already, through a combination of diminished open space capacity, loss of enriched substrates and elimination of fortuitous or ‘safe’ sites (Day et al 2005).
+This includes weather-related effects such as episodic drought, harsh winds, and salt spray (Schmitt 2015; Fernandez et al 2015), as well as conditions that increased cold intolerance (Berang and Steiner 1985).
+Increases in annual winter temperatures (Lesk et al 2017) coupled with an absence of fire cause concern about a quite different disturbance—potential invasion within the next decade of an herbivore, Southern pine beetle (Dendroctonus frontalis, SPB).
+Although deer browsing and rodent damage (Ledig et al 2013) historically impeded tree survival in pine barrens, SPB has already paid a deadly visit to Long Island, NY (Dodds et al 2018).
+Unless SPB’s progress is deterred by other insect predators like double checkered clerid (Thanasimus dubius, Coulson and Klepzig 2011), it is possible that pitch pines along with understory plants, butterflies, and moth members of the Acadia ecosystem will suffer the same fate experienced in more southerly locations (Lesk et al 2017).
+According to several authors (Day et al 2005; Lee et al 2019), warming climate impacts the suitability of habitat and pitch pine tendencies to consolidate, regenerate, or migrate may be in jeopardy.
+These effects are likely to eventually limit aspects of persistence capacity such as niche expansion, if they have not already, through a combination of diminished open space capacity, loss of enriched substrates, and elimination of suitable habitat (Day et al 2005).

 Pitch pine is considered an important guardian of underlying heath communities at Mt.
 Desert Island; it is foundational as a necessary ecosystem component in a stressed environment.
 Despite increasing climate pressures, tree retreat into ever more sparse conditions reinforces their facilitator status (Connell and Slatyer 1977) for this species explicitly maintains the livelihood of underlying flora through a sharing and distribution of ecoservices.
-Nevertheless, competitive advantages enjoyed currently may even give way to ‘mesophication’—negative feedback for shade intolerant trees like pitch pine (Nowacki and Abrams 2008), perhaps more widespread at the confluence of fire suppression, overabundance of deer and climate change.
+Nevertheless, competitive advantages enjoyed currently may even give way to ‘mesophication’, a negative feedback for shade intolerant trees like pitch pine (Nowacki and Abrams 2008), perhaps more widespread at the confluence of fire suppression, overabundance of deer, and climate change.